-- I can guarantee rankings.
+- They guarantee rankings.
 This is a 100% dealbreaker.
 No one can guarantee rankings, not even for your brand name.
 Don’t be fooled by this one.

-- I can get high DA or PA links.
+- They’re selling high DA or PA links.
 This almost always indicates someone is buying links and probably in a manner that will run afoul of Google’s Terms of Service.

-- I’ll write hundreds of pages.
+- They’ll write hundreds of pages.
 That’s too much, almost certainly will cause new SEO problems (like keyword cannibalization), and also likely means there’s some AI involved somewhere.

-- Look at all of my certifications.
+- They have certifications.
 This one is a mixed bag.
 These certifications sometimes legitimately identify technical knowledge, but ultimately are a pretty meaningless predictor of future success.
 They don’t offer an assessment of the SEO’s analytical reasoning skills.
 A good SEO needs to be able to prioritize which projects will move the needle AND have technical knowledge.